kool-kitty343/TurbowarpFiles/README.md

 <h2>Step 2 - Making the Project</h2>

-Make a project in a scratch mod and add the file in the project folder created for your project<br>
+Make a project in a scratch mod that supports .sb3 files and add the file in the project folder created for your project<br>

 <h2>Step 3 - Packaging for Deployment</h2>